-The average person farts up to 20 times a day, passing anywhere from 500 to 1500 milliliters of gas, but for women this number inflates when they get pregnant because their bodies produce more progesterone.
-Progesterone causes intestine muscles to relax to make room for a growing baby.
-However, these relaxed muscles make it much easier for farts to slip out.
+The average person farts up to 20 times a day, passing anywhere from 500 to 1,500 milliliters of gas.
+But for pregnant people, this number inflates because their bodies produce more progesterone.
+Progesterone causes the intestine muscles to relax to make room for a growing baby, says Dr. Michael Cackovic, an obstetrician-gynecologist at Ohio State University.
+These relaxed muscles also make it much easier for pregnancy farts to slip out.

 “Pregnant women often complain of abdominal bloating and constipation likely caused by hormonal changes that affect small bowel and colonic motility,” Cackovic says.
-“Additionally, the pregnant uterus can cause a mechanical slowing of bowel transit and this certainly could worsen as pregnancy advances into the third trimester.”
+“Additionally, the pregnant uterus can cause a mechanical slowing of bowel transit, and this certainly could worsen as pregnancy advances into the third trimester.”

-Gas is not, in and of itself, a bad thing.
-Farts just are.
-But, for pregnant women, build up can become harmful.
-If women are experiencing abdominal pain or constipation for over a week, they should contact their doctors.
-Still, excessive gas passing is nothing to worry about and poses no danger to a growing baby.
-That said, moms-to-be can reduce some of their discomfort by drinking plenty of water, getting enough exercise and sleep, and limiting dairy, pork, and processed foods, which can make flatulence worse.
+Pregnancy gas is not, in and of itself, a bad thing.
+But during pregnancy, a build-up of gas can become harmful.
+If pregnant people are experiencing abdominal pain or constipation for more than a week, they should contact their doctors.
+Otherwise, excessive gas-passing is nothing to worry about and poses no danger to a growing baby.

+Small adjustments might offer relief, but nothing helps more than having a supportive partner farting by their side, Cackovic says.
 “Reassurance over the temporary inconvenience and support are the keys to getting through this.”